 - Some sites impose a size limit.

 - Check to make sure your digital images show up properly.

 - Take full advantage of tags and descriptions for each image.

-I've found that a file size in the range of one megabyte (1Mb) or less is a practical size for nearly all social networking sites.
-When you upload an image, most online 2.0 sites will automatically downsize the digital image file to fit their template for thumbnail images.
-These sites typically retain the larger file so that if anyone clicks on the thumbnail, a larger pop up image will open.
-Use these built-in features of 2.0 sites to your advantage.
+I've found that file size in the range of one megabyte (1Mb) or less is a practical size for nearly all social networking sites.
+When you upload an image, most online sites will automatically downsize the digital image file to fit their template for thumbnail images.

 I've also heard of people intentionally uploading small images out of fear that their work may be copied.
-Frankly my advice is to "get over it."
+Frankly, my advice is to "get over it."
 Move on.
 Keep developing your portfolio with skill and artistic vision amplified by hard work.
 A copycat, if one ever occurs, will be found out soon enough.
-The recurring benefits of larger, high resolution images far outweigh the small chance of abuse.
+The recurring benefits of larger images far outweigh the small chance of abuse.

 Not too big!
 Don't upload an image file that is too large either.
-Many people have high speed connections, but very large image files (e.g. 3MB and larger) may take such a long time to render on the viewer's monitor that they stop and go elsewhere.
+Many people have high-speed connections, even on their phones, but very large image files (e.g. 3MB and larger) may take such a long time to render on the viewer's monitor that they stop and go elsewhere.

 Always try a test viewing of your online images as if you were a potential curator or buyer visiting the site.
-If it doesn't show up the way you expected, find out why, delete it and re-upload a corrected image file.
+If it doesn't show up the way you expected, figure out why, delete the image and re-upload a corrected image file.

-Check here soon for upcoming blogs on tags and descriptions to get the most out of uploaded images.
+Look on ASK Harriete for blog tips on tags and descriptions to get the most out of uploaded images.
 Read the previous blog about image labels.